Psalms For Life

 through the valley of the shadow of death

-I fear no evil for you are with me:
+I fear no evil for you are with me.

-your rod defending
+Your rod defending

-your staff directing me.
+your staff directing—

-5 You spread a lavish feast for me
+5 You spread a feast for me

 in full view of my enemies

-massage my head with fragrant oil
+anoint my head with fragrant oil

 and pour my cup brimful of blessings.